 \section{Introduction}

 We consider the attenuated Westervelt equation modelling wave propagation through lossy media in cases where the wave propagation is poorly approximated by linear wave models.
-A typical application is in medical ultrasound, where the attenuation depends on a fractional power of the frequency and the fractional power determined by the type of tissue; see \cite[Chapter 4]{szabo:book}.
+A typical application is in medical ultrasound, where the attenuation depends on a fractional power of the frequency with the fractional exponent determined by the type of tissue; see \cite[Chapter 4]{szabo:book}.
 This leads to models of the form

 where $a,k$ are positive constants and the attenuation is represented by a nonlocal differential operator $L$.
 In this paper we consider $L v(t) = -\int_0^t\beta(t-s) \partial_t \Delta v(s) ds$ with $\beta$ chosen as either